cloudyON/PythonExternalLibrary/README.md

 -----------------------------

 You can use it for personal purposes.
-Also, if you leave a source, secondary distribution is possible.ble.
+Also, if you leave a source, secondary distribution is possible.

 ---------------------------
 ## ❤ Thank you for visiting here. ❤